iPenguin/NotePages/README.md

 You can build the documentation from the docbooks source files into the proper pdf, html files, etc. as needed.

-Use the NP_DOCS flag to turn on/off the documentation creation process:
+Use the DOCUMENTATION flag to turn on/off the documentation creation process:

-    $ cmake ../ -DNP_DOCS=ON
+    $ cmake ../ -DDOCUMENTATION=ON

 ### Creating an Installer ###